Nick Pratto Player Props: Royals vs. Guardians

 Nick Pratto At The Plate

-- He has gone deep in 9.8% of his games this year, and 2.4% of his trips to the plate.
+- He has gone deep in six games this year (9.7%), homering in 2.4% of his trips to the dish.

-- In 29.5% of his games this season, Pratto has had at least one RBI.
-He's picked up more than one in 11.5% and driven in three or more of his team's runs in two contests.
+- In 19 games this season (30.6%), Pratto has picked up an RBI, and in seven of those games (11.3%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.